Hiring Help for Your Small Business: 4 Ways to Know You’re Ready

 While you may not immediately think about bringing in extra help, as you begin to stand out among your competition and build a solid client base you may quickly find that you’re stretched to your limit.
 The decision to hire an employee or engage another independent consultant is a big one.
-Ask yourself the following questions to assess whether or not it’s time to bring on someone to help you manage your work.
+Here are four ways to know if you are ready to bring on someone to help you manage your work.

 An early sign that it may be time for you to hire help is that you’re no longer able to get everything done that needs to be done.
 If there aren’t enough hours in one day for you to deliver on all of your projects, if you’re noticing that your product isn’t meeting your normal standards, or if clients have complained about poor quality, it could be time to bring someone on board.